abraunegg/onedrive/docs/application-security.md

 read_only_auth_scope = "true"
 ```

 This will change the user authentication scope requect to use read-only access.
+When using read-only authentication scopes, the uploading of any data or local change to OneDrive will fail.

 **Note:** When changing this value, you *must* re-authenticate the client using the `--reauth` option to utilise the change in authentication scopes.

-When using read-only authentication scopes, the uploading of any data or local change to OneDrive will fail.

-**Note:** You also will need to remove your existing application access consent otherwise old authentication scopes will still be used.
+**Important:** You also will need to remove your existing application access consent otherwise old authentication consent will still be used and you will still be able to upload changes to OneDrive.

 ## Reviewing your existing application access consent